 Grunge and Emo are the formula for much of Bloody Knees palpable sound, with instrumentation carrying on an ethereal atmosphere that feels like you’re drifting along in a haze of TV like static.
 This can all be said for the beat-down opening and subsequent verse found in ‘Never Change’; grunge filled and anthemic and no doubt a head-bobbing interlude at shows to give respite to the thrash outs.

 Title track ‘Stitches‘ and following EP single ‘Daydream’ continue to support the same type of mantra proclaimed throughout the rest of the record, with the ideas of apathetic lethargy and uncaring attitudes to your own physical well-being constantly smattered across most of the lyrics.
 All of this leads up to ‘Garbage Brain’, the climatic closer of the record, and the most reflective and adventurous Bloody Knees have been so far.
 Churning through a slow groove, glittering with sparkle from the guitars and sonic nooks and cranny’s that dwell amongst the track, this is Bloody Knees sitting back on the sofa amongst the pizza boxes, snapped skatedecks and empty cans of Dragon Soop and asking, “Is there more to life?”

 Hopefully, when they get around to finding an answer to that question, it is a resounding ‘no’, because despite all the anxiety and morbidity, Bloody Knees have a sound which is so undeniably fun, catchy and party inducing, that any change in lifestyle would be detrimental to all what this record has worked for.
-Stitches is a climatic triumph for Bloody Knees, as it shows the band progressing, without them forgetting or compromising what they stood for in the first place; anarchy and the unrestrained lust to just go skate and have fun.
+Stitches is a climatic triumph for Bloody Knees, as it shows the band progressing without them forgetting or compromising what they stood for in the first place; anarchy and the unrestrained lust to just have fun.